ponelat/overlays-cli/README.md

     /bar: {}
 ```

+# Docker

+This project uses a weird Makefile that allows me to build using nix (go check nix out, it's really cool), as well as for folks who don't have nix.
+Building the docker image does _NOT_ require nodejs installed, it will build the project entirely within the docker context.
+Which is great for consistency.

+> Thanks @jasmingacic for the contribution!

 # Contributing

 This is a prototype, and all are welcome to hack it.
 Some of us are on the OpenAPI slack and discord channels if you wanna chat!

 # License